How to get your podcast into Google Podcasts and Google Home

 Check your setup

-Search for your podcast.
-Under "more info" on its page, we'll show you any errors we've found.
+Search for your podcast on Podnews.
+Under "technical details" on its page, we'll show you any errors we've found.

 Then, you'll need to wait

 You won't be listed instantly.
-In fact, you might well have to wait a few weeks until Google's bot comes and checks again.
+You might have to wait a few days, or even weeks, until Google's bot comes and checks.

 You could manually submit the page to Google.
 Using Google's Webmaster Tools is also recommended: this way, Google can inform you if there are any errors in your website.